sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

 <sub>**Code Block 1**: Note that, similar to many modern assembly languages, instructions are preceded by a tab of whitespace.</sub>

-Here, we are loading the hex number 10 and then storing it in the A register, or the accumulator.
+Here, we are loading the hex number 10 and then storing it in the A register, or the accumulator (in 6502 assembly, hexadecimal values are preceded by a `$`, and binary values by `%`. `%00000001` is, for example, (1)<sub>2</sub>).
 In the 6502, we have three general purpose registers that we can use for operations: A, X, and Y.

-In 6502 assembly, hexadecimal values are preceded by a `$`, and binary values by `%`. `%00000001` is, for example, (1)<sub>2</sub>.

 If we take a look at the result of this operation in our virtual assembler: